 Kupona Foundation & partners use art to spotlight a critical global health challenge

 New York University’s Kimmel Galleries is pleased to present ‘Drawing Out Obstetric Fistula’ an exhibition of work by Jac Saorsa, in partnership with Kupona Foundation.
 Opening today, May 23rd, International Day to End Obstetric Fistula, the work will be on display through July 4, 2016.
 The Kimmel Galleries are located on the 8th floor at 60 Washington Square South, NYC.
 [Subways A,C,E,B,D,F,M to West 4th Street; 6 to Astor Place; R to 8th Street].
 The exhibition is free and open to the public.
-For more information please visit this link.

 The exhibition aims to raise awareness and mobilize support for the partnerships and programs working to rebuild the lives of women living with and recovering from obstetric fistula.
 Obstetric fistula is caused by obstructed labor without access to timely, high quality medical care, leading to chronic incontinence.
 In 90% of cases, the baby does not survive the traumatic delivery.
 It is a debilitating injury that affects 2 million women worldwide.
 Fistula is both treatable and preventable through improved access to essential surgery and high quality maternal healthcare.